dmitry-shibanov/setup-java/docs/usage.md

 ```

 ## Installing Java from local file
-If your use-case requires using custom distribution or version that is not provided in action by default, you can download it manually and then action will take care about installation and caching version on VM:
+If your use-case requires custom distribution or version that is not provided by action, you can download it manually and then action will take care about installation and caching of this version on VM:

 TO-DO: Fix example
 ```yaml